free5gc/free5gc.github.io/docs/blog/UDM_introduce.md

 ### Nudm_SubscriberDataManagement (SDM) Service
 The SDM service is used to retrieve the UE's individual subscription data relevant to the consumer's NF from the UDM.
 In the SDMGetAmData function, AMF gets subscription data used in registration and mobility management.
-In the response packet, AMF got gpsis, subscribedUeAmbr, and nssai.
+In the response packet, AMF got `gpsis`, `subscribedUeAmbr`, and `nssai`.

 ![upload_6793e16d2435baf3f235d61178245873](https://github.com/Jerry0666/Network-function-UDM-introduction/assets/131638457/6b1c0bcb-2b79-4523-ad8b-1cdaad758b52)

-The GPSI is used to address a 3GPP subscription in data networks outside the realms of a 3GPP system.
-It contains either an External ID or an [MSISDN](https://en.wikipedia.org/wiki/MSISDN).The subscribedUeAmbr is The Maximum Aggregated uplink and downlink MBRs (max. bit rate) to be shared across all Non-GBR (non-guaranteed Bit Rate) QoS Flows according to the subscription of the user. (ts23502 Table 5.2.3.3.1-1).
+The GPSI (Generic Public Subscription Identifier) is used to address a 3GPP subscription in data networks outside the realms of a 3GPP system.
+It contains either an External ID or an [MSISDN](https://en.wikipedia.org/wiki/MSISDN) （Mobile Subscriber ISDN Number）.The `subscribedUeAmbr` is The Maximum Aggregated uplink and downlink MBRs (max. bit rate) to be shared across all Non-GBR (non-guaranteed Bit Rate) QoS Flows according to the subscription of the user.

 ![upload_e45012750cc609c51d59437c24f8fc4f](https://github.com/Jerry0666/Network-function-UDM-introduction/assets/131638457/311a2b76-efe3-4afc-84e3-fcc95f65047e)